kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_01.rst

    $ grep science science.txt

-As you can see, grep has printed out each line containg the word science.
+As you can see, grep has printed out each line containing the word science.

 Or has it????